Who We Are & Foundational Beliefs

 LEARNING:

-Such a design is found in Ephesians 4:11-16, where Jesus is said to have designated certain roles within the church.
-Those roles are those of Apostles, prophets, evangelists, pastors, and teachers.
-These roles were given by Jesus for the purpose of “equipping the saints for the work of ministry, to build up the body of Christ, until we all reach unity in the faith and in the knowledge of God’s Son, growing into maturity with a stature measured by Christ’s fullness.”
+Such a design is found in Ephesians 4:11-16, where Jesus is said to have designated specific roles within the church.
+Those roles are Apostles, prophets, evangelists, pastors, and teachers.
+These roles were given by Jesus for “equipping the saints for the work of ministry, to build up the body of Christ, until we all reach unity in the faith and in the knowledge of God’s Son, growing into maturity with a stature measured by Christ’s fullness.”

-It is important to highlight what Paul says here because it shows the church was created and designed to be a spiritually-driven and spiritually-focused entity.
+It is important to highlight what Paul says here because it shows that the church was created and designed to be spiritually driven and spiritually focused.
 It is to focus on the Word and Will of God above all else.
-It is a body in which learning more about God and His Will for us is the priority.
+It is a body where learning more about God and His Will for us is the priority.

 At the Loudon Church, you will find a strong desire to spend time in God’s inspired Scriptures to be taught, rebuked, corrected, and trained in righteousness (II Timothy 3:16,17).